Best of youth rugby rewarded at the 2013 Rugby Young Achiever Award.

-The $5,000 award comprises a $2,500 tertiary scholarship from the University of Melbourne and a $2,500 rugby scholarship from the Melbourne University Rugby Football Club and Melbourne University Sport provides an additional $1500 worth of benefits.
+The award comprises of a $2,500 tertiary scholarship from the University of Melbourne, $2,500 rugby scholarship from the Melbourne University Rugby Football Club and Melbourne University Sport provides an additional $1500 worth of benefits.

 The $2,500 tertiary scholarship from the University of Melbourne is contingent on the award recipient enrolling in tertiary study in 2014 and will be payable upon provision of tertiary enrolment confirmation to the Selection Committee Secretary.